Contract Agents v3.0: 52 AI Specialists That Follow the Rules

 make install-claude DIVISION=eng

-Manual install is just as simple — copy the agent markdown files to your tool's agents directory:
+Manual install — just copy the markdown files to your tool's agents directory:

 cp agents/*.md ~/.claude/agents/ # Claude Code